Si vis pacem, para bellum

 Relief at the entrance of the Cultural Center of the Armies in Madrid, showing the Latin phrase "Si vis pacem, para bellum."

 Si vis pacem, para bellum (/la-x-classic/) is a Latin adage translated as "If you want peace, prepare for war."
-The phrase is adapted from a statement found in Roman author Publius Flavius Vegetius Renatus's tract Dē Rē Mīlitārī (fourth or fifth century AD), in which the actual phrasing is Igitur quī dēsīderat pācem, præparet bellum ("Therefore let him who desires peace prepare for war").
+The phrase is adapted from a statement found in Roman author Publius Flavius Vegetius Renatus's tract De Re Militari (fourth or fifth century AD), in which the actual phrasing is Igitur qui desiderat pacem, præparet bellum ("Therefore let him who desires peace prepare for war").
 The idea which it conveys also appears in earlier works such as Plato's Nomoi (Laws).
 The phrase presents the insight that the conditions of peace are often preserved by a readiness to make war to defend said peace when the need arises.

 Derived uses

 Apotheosis of Napoleon, Andrea Appiani, 1807.

 Whatever the source, the adage has become a living vocabulary item itself, used in the production of different ideas in a number of languages.
 For example, in 1790 during his first annual address to a joint session of Congress, George Washington stated "To be prepared for war is one of the most effectual means of preserving peace."